In this post, you will learn about nordic walking for seniors. Read on to find out why Nordic walking might be the best exercise for seniors!

 If you feel unsure about getting started with Nordic walking on your own, there are some great supervised programs and classes you can attend to.

-Our recommendation for a Nordic pole walking class is the Nordic body pole walking class.
+My recommendation for a Nordic pole walking class is the Nordic Body pole walking class.
 They are run by a professional fitness expert Malin Svensson who is also a former national level track and field athlete from Sweden.

-She is one of the first people who brought Nordic walking to the US and is the founder of Nordic Walking USA, so you can rest assured you are being taught by real professional.
+She is one of the first people who brought Nordic walking to the US.
+She is also the founder of Nordic Walking USA.
+So you can rest assured you are being taught by real professional.

 The Nordic walking classes are held on Santa Monica, CA and poles are provided.
 Malin will be teaching Nordic walking personally, so this is a rare opportunity to learn from her in person.

-If you don’t feel like attending a class or simply can’t find one near you, the 30-day Nordic walking program by Malin is the ultimate guide to learning Nordic walking.
+If you don’t feel like attending a class or simply can’t find one near you, the 30-day Nordic walking program (affiliate link, I earn a small commission if you buy) by Malin is the ultimate guide to learning Nordic walking.
 It’s a fun and effective way to learn all the techniques from walking to sports Nordic walking while getting fit.

-Besides buying the poles for Nordic walking, you will need a pair of high quality running/tennis shoes that allow you to comfortably walk for extended periods of time.
-Check out this review for best walking shoes for seniors.
+Besides buying the poles for Nordic walking, you will need a pair of high quality running/walking shoes that allow you to comfortably walk for extended periods of time.

-We hope you enjoyed reading about Nordic walking for seniors and will try the exercise yourself.
+I hope you enjoyed reading about Nordic walking for seniors and will try the exercise yourself.
 If you have any questions, don’t hesitate ask them in the comments section below.
-We will answer you as soon as possible.
+I will get back to you as soon as possible.

 Nordic walking doesn’t require any special skills and it’s the optimal form of exercise for seniors.
-The increased aerobic fitness, improved bone and muscle health and activation of the whole bodies muscle mass make it perfect for improving you fitness and maintaining health and muscle mass in older age.
+The increased aerobic fitness, improved bone and muscle health, and activation of the whole body’s muscle mass make it perfect for improving your fitness and maintaining health and muscle mass in older age.

-Nordic walking is also perfect for rehabilitating if you suffer from knee or hip issues or otherwise unstable gate.
-The added stability and power of the poles will assist you in strengthening your leg so you can achieve enough strength to walk regularly.
+Nordic walking is also perfect for rehabilitating if you suffer from knee or hip issues or otherwise unstable gait.
+The added stability and power of the poles will assist you in strengthening your leg.
+So you can achieve enough strength to improve your walking ability.

-Combining Nordic walking once or twice a week with strength training two times a week would be the optimal fitness routine to most seniors.
-Nordic walking will challenge your cardiovascular and respiratory system, balance and endurance while strength training will help you improve your muscle mass, bone health and mobility more effectively.
+Combining Nordic walking once or twice a week with strength training just might be the optimal fitness routine for most seniors.
+Nordic walking will challenge your cardiovascular and respiratory system, balance and endurance.
+While strength training will help you improve your muscle mass, bone health and mobility more effectively.

-If you want to read more about strength training and fitness for seniors, please subscribe to our newsletter and bookmark this site.
+If you want to read more about strength training and fitness for seniors, please subscribe to my newsletter and bookmark this site.